AY2122S2-CS2103-F09-2/tp/docs/DeveloperGuide.md

 1. User requests to see all friends in Amigos.
 2. Amigos switches the GUI to the friends tab and displays all possible friends.
 3. User requests to view full details of a particular friend.
-4. Amigos displays a page containing the full details of that particular friend and the friends associated logs.
+4. Amigos displays a page containing the full details of that particular friend and some logs of that friend.

    Use case ends